LamekaRjeggr/nostr-obsidian-graph/docs/README.md

 ## Current Limitations

-- Only works with npub keys (not hex)
 - Basic thread display for now
 - Manual relay setup needed
 - Updates might take a moment